 It is clear that the 2020 pandemic has again raised questions about how forecast errors should be treated.
-A related literature considers how models used to produce density forecasts should be designed, given the extreme data realizations and consequent forecasting errors observed during the pandemic; for example, see Schorfheide and Song (2020), Lenza and Primiceri (2020), Huber et al. (forthcoming), and Carriero et al. (2021).
+A related literature considers how models used to produce density forecasts should be designed, given the extreme data realizations and consequent forecasting errors observed during the pandemic; for example, see Schorfheide and Song (2020), Carriero et al. (2022), Lenza and Primiceri (2022), and Huber et al. (forthcoming).